 While this was my most favorite thing I did in my (almost) 10 years at the Carolina Center, IT WASN’T EASY.
-I was still young, and honestly didn’t know anything about addiction.
-I was treating TEENAGE DRUG ADDICTS & I was in WAY OVER MY HEAD!
+I was still young and honestly didn’t know anything about addiction.
+I was treating TEENAGE DRUG ADDICTS and I was in WAY OVER MY HEAD!

 Request a public presentation